ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-Inter-service-communication.md

 {% endhighlight %}

 Rather than throwing an exception in the decode method of the ErrorDecoder, you return an exception to Feign and Feign will throw it for you.
-The default error decoder ErrorDecoder.Default always throws a FeignException.
+The default error decoder `ErrorDecoder.Default` always throws a FeignException.
 The problem with ending up with a FeignException is that it does not contain a lot of structure.
-It is a plain RuntimeException which only contains a message with a stringified response body.
-No way of interpreting that exception to rethrow a more functional exception eg. UserNotFoundException.
+It is a plain `RuntimeException` which only contains a message with a stringified response body.
+No way of interpreting that exception to rethrow a more functional exception eg. `UserNotFoundException`.

 ## Error decoder
 To handle the errors, we have to look at the structure of these errors.